 9. Use your work’s flexible spending account

 Besides an FSA account, you can also take advantage of your partner’s insurance if that’s an option.
 I relied on my husband’s insurance to cover the costs that my primary insurance didn’t.
-Depending on how much it costs to add yourself to your partner’s plan, you may be able to avoid even more out-of-pocket costs.
+Depending on how much it costs to add yourself to your partner’s plan, you may be able to avoid more out-of-pocket costs.

 10. Ask for help and hand-me-downs